antarcticrainforest/PatternRecog/README.rst

    submit --help

-For more options like the maximum number of jobs that are submitted to the linux cluster.
+to get more info like the maximum number of jobs that are submitted to the linux cluster.

+If you want to change the header string of the PBS script or change the submit command (e.g. to llsubmit) please edit the source-code of submit.
+Header and submit command are defined in the very beginning of the script.

 Testing